redis/redis-doc/commands/acl-whoami.md

-Return the username the current connection is authenticated with.
 New connections are authenticated with the "default" user.
-They can change user using `AUTH`.
+A connection can authenticate and switch users using either the `AUTH` or the `HELLO` command.

 @return